 If the general scenic air of Montford isn’t quite enough for you, visit the Asheville Botanical Gardens.
 Located in the University of North Carolina grounds, the gardens feature almost a mile of trails through over 600 local plant species.

-The accommodation available in Montford adheres to its cosy, historical atmosphere.
+The accommodation available in Montford adheres to its cozy, historical atmosphere.
 You will find plenty of small bed and breakfasts, inns, and independent hotels based in converted historic buildings and manors.

 Whilst not the cheapest area of Asheville, you will still certainly get more for your money than you would in downtown.

-You Should Stay In Historic Montford If you want to stay close to the city centre without the premium rates for accommodation, you want to experience the authentic local atmosphere, you love art and open-air theatre, you love historical architecture.
+Stay In Historic Montford If you want to experience the authentic local atmosphere; you want to stay close to the city center without the premium rates for accommodation, you love art and open-air theatre, you love historical architecture.

 - 1900 Inn on Montford